mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.1.md

 	- Source Buddhism: the teachings from Buddha during his lifetime
 	- Many Schools Buddhism: different schools that have divided on how to interpret and extend the teachings of Buddha
 	- Mahayana Buddhism:

+Oddly, it was four hundred years before any of the Buddha's teachings were written down.
+Before then his teachings were only passed orally.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwOTk3MDczMTQsNzQyNDUyNTQxLDY0Mz
-A4ODg5NiwxNDUxMDY1NDI2LC05MjY5NDE2ODcsMTk0ODA5NzU1
-MSw1NDE5MTY5MDQsMTEzNDI4NzMxNywxMTYyMDA0MTYzLC01ND
-Y5Njg3NjNdfQ==
+eyJoaXN0b3J5IjpbLTg1NzE2NDk0NywtMTA5OTcwNzMxNCw3ND
+I0NTI1NDEsNjQzMDg4ODk2LDE0NTEwNjU0MjYsLTkyNjk0MTY4
+NywxOTQ4MDk3NTUxLDU0MTkxNjkwNCwxMTM0Mjg3MzE3LDExNj
+IwMDQxNjMsLTU0Njk2ODc2M119
 -->